top of page

 The Philosophy

-It asks us to slow down, to listen not just for what can be measured but for what can be felt: the subtle change in breath, the settling of spirit, the quiet return to source.
-In MHbT, the caregiver becomes both witness and companion, offering presence rather than control, reverence rather than remedy.
+To accompany another through dying is to hold space for mystery.
+It asks us to slow down and listen not only for what can be treated, but for what can be felt: the subtle shift in breath, the quiet settling of the body, the deepening stillness that signals a return toward source.
+In this work, the caregiver becomes both witness and companion, offering presence rather than remedy, attention rather than intervention.

 Begin Listening